Code-Institute-Submissions/project1-codeInstitutte/README.md

 2. Go to the repository's settings, navigate to the "Pages" section.
 3. In the "Source" dropdown, select the main branch containing your project files.

+The Review" is hosted on GitHub Pages.
+You can access the live site via the following link: [The Review](https://badralioui.github.io/project1-codeInstitutte/)

 Your site should now be live on GitHub Pages!

 ## Manual Testing User Stories